Support for Machine Learning Studio (classic) will end on 31 August 2024. We recommend you transition to Azure Machine Learning by that date.

 Clear feature: Use this option to remove the feature flag.

-All columns are initially treated as features.
-For components that perform mathematical operations, you might need to use this option in order to prevent numeric columns from being treated as variables.
+Because all columns are initially treated as features, for modules that perform mathematical operations, you might need to use this option to prevent numeric columns from being treated as variables.

 Clear label: Use this option to remove the label metadata from the specified column.